otrv4/otrv4/otrv4.md

 2. OTRv4-standalone mode: an always encrypted mode.
 This mode will not know how to handle any kind of plaintext messages, including query messages and whitespace tags.
 It supports both interactive and non-interactive conversations.
+It is not backwards compatible with OTRv3.
 3. OTRv4-interactive-only: an always encrypted mode that provides higher deniability properties when compared to the previous two modes, as it achieves offline and online deniability for both participants in a conversation.
 It only supports interactive conversations.
+It is not backwards compatible with OTRv3.

 For details on how these modes work, review the [modes](https://github.com/otrv4/otrv4/tree/master/modes) folder.